MPR-UKD/RGB-tri/README.md

 The syntax of RGBtri is quite simple: "RGBtri -Ff file1.nii -Fi file2.nii -o output.nii".
 Type "RGBtri -h" for more details.
+Some test data is available in the "test-data" directory.

 ![](assets/color-kidney1.png)